-Prior to eating of the forbidden tree, Adam and Eve could have eaten of the tree of life and lived forever.
+Prior to eating from the forbidden tree, Adam and Eve could have eaten from the tree of life and lived forever.
 However, they decided to rebel against their Creator; therefore, they and all their descendants lost access to the tree of life and were doomed to die for all eternity.

 "For all have sinned, and come short of the glory of God;" (Rom.3:23 KJV).

 It does not matter whether or not a person believes or disbelieves the biblical record concerning the human condition in regard to sin and its eternal consequences, because the word of God does not depend upon human validation.